guettli/programming-guidelines/README.md

 need several hours to setup your development environment, then new team members would need even much more time.

+Although I use PyCharm and VSCode, the introduction of [Gitpod](https://www.gitpod.io/) gets it to the point:

+> Gitpod does to Dev Environments what Docker did to Servers.
+Today we are emotionally attached (for better or worse) to our dev environments, give them names & massage them over time.
+They are pets - similar to servers before docker took advantage of namespaces and cgroups in Linux and turned these nice puppies into cattle.
+> With Gitpod it is the same - we treat dev environments as automated resources you can spin up when you need them and close down (and forget about) when you are done with your task.
+Dev environments become fully automated and ephemeral.
+Only then you are always ready-to-code - immediately creative, immediately productive with the click of a button and without any friction.

 ### Setting up a new development environment should be easy

 This happened to me several times: I wanted to improve some open source